 Caitlin Lambert is Horizon Institute's Legal Advisor.
 Before joining Horizon, Caitlin clerked in the Appeals Chamber of the International Criminal Court for Judge Sanji Mmasenono Monageng and worked for African Rights in Kigali, Rwanda.
 She holds a Master's in International Human Rights Law from the University of Oxford, a Juris Doctor from Villanova University School of Law and a Bachelor of Arts in Critical Social Thought from Mount Holyoke College.
 She is a member of the Pennsylvania Bar.

-Idiris Mohamed is a Paralegal on Horizon’s Somaliland Paralegal Project.
-Before working with Horizon, Idiris was working as an independent lawyer within the Somaliland court system.
-He is a member of the Somaliland Lawyers Association (SLLA) and has worked in different local NGO's and international organizations such as EDC, IMO, DRC, Shaqadoon, and Alhuda Charity.
+Idiris Mohamed is a Senior Paralegal on Horizon’s Somaliland Paralegal Project.
+Before working with Horizon, Idiris was working as an independent lawyer in Somaliland.
+He is a member of the Somaliland Lawyers Association (SOLLA) and has worked in different local NGO's and international organizations such as EDC, IMO, DRC, Shaqadoon, and Alhuda Charity.
 He holds an LLB degree with distinction from the University of Hargeisa and is currently a master’s candidate in International Relations & Diplomacy at the University of Hargeisa.

 Rahma Abokor is a Paralegal on Horizon's Somaliland Paralegal Project.
-Prior to Horizon, she graduated from Noradin High School for Girls, with honours.
-Upon graduation, Rahma began working with Noradin as a history teacher.
+Prior to Horizon, she graduated from Noradin High School for Girls, with honours and worked as a history teacher.
 She has also worked with Somaliland Legal Advocates, which is an organisation assisted by University of Hargeisa’s law students.
-Currently, Rahma is a student at the University of Hargeisa, pursuing a LLB degree.
+Currently, Rahma is a student at the University of Hargeisa, pursuing an LLB degree.